jens-create/socialdata2023/docs/index.md

 - Secondly, the diagonal items of the scatter plots, which indicate when the same contributing factor is listed for both vehicle 1 and vehicle 2, are more frequent and more dangerous in terms of injuries and deaths.
 This finding suggests that when both drivers are engaging in the same risky behavior, the consequences are more severe.

 - Thirdly, the plot shows that even though the number of crashes with `unsafe speed` is relatively low, the number of injuries and fatalities is high.
 This suggests that crashes involving `unsafe speed` are more dangerous than other types of crashes.
-This is especailly true for a combination of `unsafe speed` and `failure to yield right of way`, `traffic control disregarded` or `driver inattention/distraction`.
+This is especially true for a combination of `unsafe speed` and `failure to yield right of way`, `traffic control disregarded` or `driver inattention/distraction`.

 Overall, this scatter plot provides valuable insights into the correlation between contributing factors in crashes, highlighting the importance of addressing driver inattention and distraction and the need to focus on risky behaviors when both drivers are engaging in them.
 By taking these insights into account, policymakers and safety advocates can make more informed decisions about how to improve road safety in New York City.